Ortyommm/miem-test/README.md

+# Description
+This is test task project for HSE University.

+# How to run project
+My node version: 20.17.0.
+I also use yarn.

+`yarn` OR `npm i --force` (--force because I use yarn)

+`yarn dev` OR `npm run dev`

+That's all!

+---
+# Default README:
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.